-The panel comprises the Dean of Students or the Dean's designee, the Student Care Manager, appropriate Center for Student Wellbeing staff, the Director of the Student Health Center, the Director of the University Counseling Center, an academic dean from the school in which the student of concern is enrolled, and other specifically-designated, relevant personnel as may be needed.
+The panel comprises the Dean of Students or the Dean's designee, the Director of the Office of Student Care Coordination, the Director of the Center for Student Wellbeing, the Director of the Student Health Center, the Director of the University Counseling Center, an academic dean from the school in which the student of concern is enrolled, and other specifically-designated, relevant personnel as may be needed.
 The Welfare Panel also consults with the Office of the General Counsel.